SQL Server Transaction Log Backups

 If your database is set to the "Full" or "Bulk-logged" recovery model then you will be able to issue "Transaction Log" backups.
 By having transaction log backups along with full backups you have the ability to do a point in time restore, so if someone accidently deletes all data in a database you can recover the database to the point in time right before the delete occurred.
 The only caveat to this is if your database is set to the "Bulk-logged" recovery model and a bulk operation was issued, you will need to restore the entire transaction log, so you cannot do a point in time restore using a transaction log backup that contains a bulk-logged operation.

-A transaction log backup allows you to backup the active part of the transaction log.
-So after you issue a "Full" or "Differential" backup the transaction log backup will have any transactions that were created after those other backups completed.
+A transaction log backup allows you to backup the transaction log.
 After the transaction log backup is issued, the space within the transaction log can be reused for other processes.
-If a transaction log backup is not taken, the transaction log will continue to grow.
+If a transaction log backup is not taken and the database is not using the Simple recovery model the transaction log will continue to grow.

 A transaction log backup can be completed either using T-SQL or by using SSMS.
 The following examples show you how to create a transaction log backup.